 What are Capstone Senior Design Projects?

-Our goal is to seamlessly facilitate the student’s transition from Oregon State to the engineering profession.
-All undergraduates in the School of Electrical Engineering and Computer Science complete a three quarter course sequence (October-May) that expose students to the challenges of engineering design and project management.
-As part of this career preparation experience, our goal is for students to also learn “soft skills” (e.g. project management, documentation, etc.) as they design, build and test a team project.
+Our goal is to seamlessly facilitate the student’s transition from Oregon State University to the engineering profession.
+All undergraduates in the School of Electrical Engineering and Computer Science complete a three-term course sequence (October-May) that exposes students to the challenges of engineering design and project management.
+This career preparation experience includes open-ended design, project management, quality project artifacts (schematics, code, etc.) and documentation, and production of a final prototype in small team environments.

 Videos of some past projects:

 Project scope is typically what you would assign one summer intern.
 Projects should be non-critical path.
-Ideally projects represent a complete system or product, integrating analysis, simulation, and software and hardware design as appropriate.
+Ideally, projects represent a complete system or product that integrates analysis, simulation, and software and hardware design as appropriate.
 If you are unsure that your project is a good fit, we encourage you to submit it and we will reach out to discuss it with you.

-When submitting your project proposal, keep in mind the students help select the projects (with the faculty keeping teams appropriately balanced).
-So do not underestimate the "cool-ness" of your project proposal.
+When submitting your project proposal, keep in mind the students bid on the projects (with the faculty keeping teams appropriately balanced).
+So do not underestimate the "coolness" of your project proposal.
 Your enthusiasm can be infectious!
 Students can see your projects ahead of time and will be able to 'apply' to your project.
 You can review these applications (at your discretion) and indicate preferences to the course instructors and we will take this into account.

 We would love to talk with you.
 For more information, contact: